When Can I Retire?

 The cash flow that Social Security will provide is a significant retirement asset, and we feel that this asset should be managed with the same level of care as your 401(k), IRA, and other assets.

 Lucky you!
 If you have a pension available to you, then you are in the fortunate minority.
 Your decisions about when and how to take your pension can have a dramatic effect on your retirement outlook, so great care should be taken to choose wisely.
 If you are married then you may take a reduced option for survivor benefits.
 Many pensions do not require that you take the income when you retire, which allows you to defer this income stream until later and receive a higher amount.
 Deferring this income can open up a tax-planning window that will allow you to draw down some of your other assets at a minimal tax rate.

 Each situation is unique and you have worked too hard to earn the pension to take the decision lightly.

 Historically, the stock markets have performed well over the long-term.
 The risk in your portfolio should be directly tied with your time horizon, or when you need the money.
 If you will need the entire principal in the next 6-12 months, do not put any of it in the stock market!
-However, if this is money that you will not need for 5 years or longer, than you should probably invest some of it in stocks.
+However, if this is money that you will not need for 5 years or longer, then you should probably invest some of it in stocks.
 Also, with interest rates at historically low levels, many fixed income investors have “reached” for yield and have too much exposure to high-yield junk bonds.
 High yield/junk bonds (grade BB or below) are not investment grade securities, and are subject to higher interest rate, credit, and liquidity risks than those graded BBB and above.
 They generally should be part of a diversified portfolio for sophisticated investors.

 We have seen that many younger investors are not taking enough risk in their portfolios given their time frame until retirement.